 Artist Statement

-Since meaning is basically invisible compared to the other more tangible components of any given work, it is the most coveted and talked about.
-Let us start with that, meaning and intent.
-Currently I think the generalization that most accurately sums up my work is that I am interested in perception and in how humans organize remembered perceptions to construct meaning in time and under the monolith of our own mortality.
+The generalization that most accurately sums up my work is that I am interested in perception and in how humans organize remembered perceptions to construct meaning in time and under the monolith of our own mortality.
 I am fascinated by the maelstrom of raw sensory data which is miraculously and habitually organized, by even the dullest of minds, into ostensibly clear thoughts populated by people and solid objects.
-I believe that phenomenal reality is just an abstraction we have grown accustomed to.
+It seems to me, that phenomenal reality is just an abstraction we have grown accustomed to.
 To crystalize this idea in my work, I like to start with nonfigurative formalism which through movement, editing, and sound drifts closer to an associative surrealism.
 My films are only ostensibly strange but in reality there is always something familiar beneath.
+Much of my past work, while more experimental than narrative, has found itself in dialogue with ideas about narrative.

 Michael Edwards